go-air/pal/docs/design/archi.md

 # pal architecture

 The pal architecture is centered around the idea of  _persistant modular analysis_.

 This means that the analysis is bottom-up in the dependency graph, mirroring the Go build system and the go/tools analysis library.
 However, the analysis is _persistent_, meaning the results are stored and may be used later to different ends.

 In this bottom-up phase, pal constructs executable and queryable memory models for each exported symbol of each package.

+## Applications

+### Command line

+### Module proxy

 ## Related Work